sheikb08/GoogleBooks/README.md

 ## Description

-For this assignment, I created an employee directory with React.
-I broke up the application's UI into components, managed component state, and responded to user events.
+For this assignment, I created a new React-based Google Books Search app using React components, working with helper/util functions, and utilizing React lifecycle methods to query and display books based on user searches.

-## Business Context

-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
-It would be particularly helpful to be able to filter employees by name.

 ## Tech/Modules Used :